xaptum/xtt-spec/draft-xaptum-xtt.md

 (TODO) (1 list) what MinimalLT doesn't offer that IoT requires

 # Protocol Overview
-The XTT protocol provisions shared, secret state between a client and a server that may persist past the lifetime of the underlying connection.
+The XTT protocol provisions shared state between a client and a server that may persist past the lifetime of the underlying connection.
 This shared state is grouped into two classes:

 * A long-term identity
-  for a client and the shared secrets used to prove that identity to the server during future communication
+  for a client and the public key used to prove that identity to the server during future communication
 * A session consisting of cryptographic material to be used for message authentication and confidentiality